 I was immediately thrilled, despite having no real reason to be since pregnancy wasn’t something that had brought us a lot of joy lately.
 Nevertheless, I was electrified.
-Thanks a lot, human condition!
-But we had exactly four hours to get used to the idea before I began to hemorrhage, and that’s when things got really confusing.
+Thanks a lot, human condition.
+We had exactly four hours to get used to the idea of yet another new pregnancy before I began to hemorrhage, and that’s when things got really confusing.
 I went back to the lab the next day.
 Pregnancy hormone was still elevated.
 Then I had more painful, heavy bleeding.
 Off to the lab I went.
 Pregnancy hormone… elevated.

 “You’ve had a spontaneous reattachment of fetal cells, which are now growing unassisted by a viable fetus, and they are attacking your uterine wall, invading it and spreading like cancer.”